-Culturally acceptable and gender-specific to ensure privacy and dignity THE TWO-TANK FILTER UNIT USES 14 TERRAFIL CANDLES, 7 EACH IN TANK.
-THE TERBAFIL TECHNOLOGY IS INNOVATED BY THE INSTITUTE OF MINERALS AND MATERIALS TECHNOLOGY (CSIR-IMMT).
+Culturally acceptable and gender-specific to ensure privacy and dignity FOUNDA Providing Acces in Water quality hil disaster prone Villages IRON REMOVAL PLA SOLAR ENE 52 THE TWO-TANK FILTER UNIT USES 14 TERRAFIL CANDLES, 7 EACH IN TANK.
+THE TERRAFIL TECHNOLOGY IS INNOVATED BY THE INSTITUTE OF MINERALS AND MATERIALS TECHNOLOGY (CSIR-IMMT).
 TERRAFIL CANDLE REMOVES 90-95% OF SOLUBLE IRON, 99% OF TURBIDITY AND 95-100% OF MICRO-ORGANISMS.
-IT ALSO IMPROVES COLOUR AND ODOUR OF RAW WATER.
+It also improves colour and odour of raw water.
 EACH TERRAFIL CANDLE, OF 200 MM DIAMETER AND 50 MM THICKNESS, FILTERS AN AVERAGE OF 10 LITRES OF WATER PER HOUR.
 THE TWO-TANK FILTER MODEL FILTERS AN AVERAGE OF 3,360 LITERS OF WATER PER DAY, SUFFICIENT TO PROVIDE DRINKING AND COOKING WATER NEED OF ABOUT 60 HOUSEHOLDS AND ABOUT 300 PEOPLE.
-THIS MEANS THE FILTER UNIT ENSURES AT LEAST 1 LITRE PER CAPITA PER DAY (LPCD) FOR DRINKING AND COOKING NEED.
-FILTRATION CHAMBER: HITRATION CHAMBER: TWO-TANK MODEL FOR.
-AN AVERAGE OF 50-60 HOUSEHOLD VILLAGE; HAS TERRAFIL CANDLES FITTED IN THE MIDDLE WITH INTEGRATED CHLORINE-DOSING SYSTEMS AND CLEAN SYSTEMS, AND CLEANING OUTLETS.
-WATER TAPS AND PODIUM FOR EASY AN SAFE COLLECTION OF FILTERED WATER 24 PUMP: 1 OR 2 HP SUBMERSIBLE PUMP RUN ON SOLAR ENERGY AS WELL AS CONNECTED TO THE GRID SUPPLY.
+THIS MEANS THE FILTER UNIT ENSURES AT LEAST 10 LITRE PER CAPITA PER DAY (LPCD) FOR DRINKING AND COOKING NEED.
+FILTRATION CHAMBER: TWO-TANK MODEL FOR AN AVERAGE OF 50-60 HOUSEHOLD VILLAGE; HAS TERRAFIL CANDLES FITTED IN THE MIDDEL WITH INTEGRATED CHLORINE-DOSING SYSTEMS, AND CLEANING OUTLETS.
+FILTRATION CHAMBER:

+WATER TAPS AND PODIUM FOR EASY SAFE COLLECTION RED WA PUMP: 1 OR 2 HP SUBMERSIBLE PUMP RUN ON SOLAR ENERGY AS WELL AS CONNECTED TO THE GRID SUPPLY.
 SOURCE: IRON-CONTAMINATED TUBEWELL OR ANY OTHER WATER SOURCE.
-FOUNDAT SOLAR ENE Providing Acces in Water quality hilf disaster prone Villagen IRON REMOVAL PL ସୌର୍ଷକ୍ତି ସଳିହ କୌଦ୍ଦ Soak-pit Drainage LITTLE COST, BIG BENEFIT Rs 240,000 = Average cost of building one community filter that provides 3300 litres of safe water per day
+Soak-pit Drainage LITTLE COST, BIG BENEFIT Rs 240,000 = Average cost of building one community filter that provides 3300 litres of safe water per day